Jihanger-997/utopian_orbit_blog/_posts/2021-08-13-Project-Divinity-Introduction.markdown

 A laid back man that couldn't leave his nomad origin behind.
 He's always traveling and met many interesting people through his travels.
 He's a childhood friend of Sten - they grew up together at the Floating Temple.
 He acts as an older brother to Sten, but that never goes the way he wished it did.
 He's a powerful Spellblade that after an incident, promised to never use offensive magic ever again.

 <h4>Detail</h4>
 An Android from the future.
 She has no memories of her former life, but knows one thing: she has to follow the first person she encounters.
-She's friendly and appears to have no emotions to others, but deep down suffers with her memories and flashbacks.
+She's friendly and appears to have no emotions to others, but deep down suffers with her flashbacks.

 <h4>Giacherion and Theodorus</h4>
 Find out yourself!